 Note: If you run the VBA code, then you can’t undo the changes.
 That is why you should also know how to unhide cells in Excel.

-In this article, we have discussed 5 easy methods to Hide Blank Cells in Excel.
+In this article, we have discussed 5 easy methods to hide blank cells in Excel.
 I hope this article will help you to perform your tasks easily.
 Furthermore, we have also added the practice book at the beginning of the article.
 To test your skills, you can download it to exercise.
-You can also visit the ExcelDemy website for more articles like this.
 Last of all, if you have any suggestions or queries, feel free to ask in the comment section below.